aionnetwork/aion-docs/developers/nodes/overview.md

 ## Mining

 Both full nodes and mining nodes are similar, in that they both have a full copy of the network database.
 They differ in the fact that only mining nodes process any data or requests on the network.
 Miners are responsible for taking requests and transactions from other users on the network and adding them into the network database.
-This process is called _propossing a block_ as is very computationally difficult to do.
+This process is called _proposing a block_ as is very computationally difficult to do.
 This process is essential to the network, and the blockchain cannot work without miners providing this service.
 As such, miners are rewarded for their services in the form of crypto-currency.

 Due to the difficulty of mining, the physical computers that run the mining nodes often contain multiple high-end graphics cards, as well as other expensive pieces of hardware.
 This makes them fairly expensive to build and maintain.